 - B. Program provides one of these five additional services and refers externally for others.C.
-Program provides two of these five additional services and refers externally for others. - D. Program provides three or four of these five additional services and refers externally for others. - - E. Program provides all five of these services to consumers.
+Program provides two of these five additional services and refers externally for others. - D. Program provides three or four of these five additional services and refers externally for others.

+- E. Program provides all five of these services to consumers.
 Case management services are interwoven with the five services listed above. - PI3.
 Responsibility for Crisis Services: Does the ACT program have twenty-four hour/seven-day crisis response coverage-including psychiatric availability and pre-admission screening-that is handled directly by the ACT team members?
-Teams of 3 members may with prior approval, use the agency crisis response coverage and adhere to Medicaid criteria.
-An answer of "E" is in adherence with Medicaid criteria and represents the SAMHSA ACT EBP Kit. - A. ACT program has no responsibility for handling crises after hours. - B. Emergency service has ACT program-generated protocol for consumers. - C. ACT program is available by telephone, predominantly in consulting role. - B - D. ACT program provides emergency service backup; e.g., ACT program is called, makes decision about need for direct program involvement or ACT team members provide 24/7 crisis response coverage with the exception of the tea m doctor/nurse practitioner.
+An answer of "E" is in adherence with Medicaid criteria and represents the SAMHSA ACT EBP Kit. - A. ACT program has no responsibility for handling crises after hours. - B. Emergency service has ACT program-generated protocol for consumers. - C. ACT program is available by telephone, predominantly in consulting role.

-E. ACT program directly provides twenty-four hour/seven-day crisis response coverage for ACT consumers including psychiatric availability via the team doctor/nurse practitioner and pre-admission screens when necessary.
+- D. ACT program provides emergency service backup; e.g., ACT program is called, makes decision about need for direct program involvement or ACT team members provide 24/7 crisis response coverage with the exception of the tea m doctor/nurse practitioner. - E. ACT program directly provides twenty-four hour/seven-day crisis response coverage for ACT consumers including psychiatric availability via the team doctor/nurse practitioner and pre-admission screens when necessary.